THIS CALL HAS NOW CLOSED. PLEASE CLICK HERE TO SEE OUR CURRENT FUNDING OPPORTUNTIES.

 Points of Note:

 Events should be research/student led and can be in partnership with an external partner.

-They should have target audiences in mind and aim to reach new audiences outside the University.
+Applications should clearly detail the target audiences in mind and events should aim to reach new audiences outside the University.

 All applications are assessed by the Humanities Cultural Programme Steering Group, in accordance with the Humanities and University funding regulations and procedures.

 Each awarded project will be supported by TORCH and one of the Humanities Cultural Programme Managers.